-We developed our own nutrient-rich version of keto called The Hot Melt Diet and have seen amazing results in our own little exclusive Facebook group of Hot Melters.
+We developed our own nutrient-rich version of keto called The Hot Melt Sprint and have seen amazing results in our own little exclusive Facebook group of Hot Melters.
 It’s really exciting to see their results!

 Take a peek if you like at our Hot Melt–it’s pretty fantastic stuff (if I do say so myself, LOL)